 Ali complained to the disputes resolution scheme that the bank was registered with (in this case, the Bank Ombudsman, see: “Where to go for more support” at the bottom of this page).
 During the Banking Ombudsman’s investigation process, the bank offered Ali a settlement of providing a personal loan (what Ali thought they signed up to) and agreed to make a small extra payment to Ali to acknowledge unfair treatment.

 Ali accepted the bank’s offer.

 What can I do if my complaint doesn’t get resolved by the dispute resolution process?

-If your complaint isn’t resolved by the dispute resolution scheme, you can take it to the Disputes Tribunal (see the chapter “The Disputes Tribunal”) or the courts.
+If your complaint isn’t resolved by the dispute resolution scheme, you can take it to the Disputes Tribunal (see: “The Disputes Tribunal”) or the courts.